Artash-N/COVID19-Impact-on-Seismic-Activity/README.md

     1. Calculating the Probabilistic Power Spectral Densities from the raw siesmic data

-    2. Extracting seismic vibrations of targeted frequency range
+    2. Extracting seismic vibrations of the targeted frequency ranges

     3. Using the Root Mean Square function to compute seismic displacement over time